A Blog by the Author Michael Campling

 The next chapter of my latest sci-fi work in progress.

-In case you missed it, part 1 is here, where all is made clear (I hope).
+In case you missed it, part 1 is here, part 2 is here, part 3 is here, part 4 is here.
 I'm sharing the first parts of this story as I write it so you can follow along and ask questions or make comments, so please do comment below – I read every comment.

 This story is set in the world of Colony B – you don't have to have read any of those stories, but it will help if you have because they do follow on from each other.
 If you're interested, there's a link below the story.